Et-17/KOI_Documentation/KOI AI Camera.md

 The KOI can store files on a provided MicroSD card.
 This includes things such as train

+### Onboard Buttons

+The KOI has A and B buttons on the side of it, which you can use just like the A and B buttons on the KOI (they are seperate and not perfect replacements; refer to implementation specific documentation for more information).

+### Screenshot Display

+The KOI can take screenshots and then display them on screen later.

 ### WiFi

 Perhaps the most intriguing is it's ability to connect to WiFi.
 When you plug the KOI into your computer, you will see a WiFi with the name of "ESD_\<numbers\>".
 If you connect to this WiFi, then go to the address of the network's gateway (usually ```https://192.168.1.1```) in your web browser, you will see a control panel for the various WiFi features.
 You can still view this panel when it is connected to the WiFi by finding out its IP address, and then going to that instead.
 This panel allows you to connect to other WiFis, view various settings and status logs, and update the WiFi firmware.